10 Questions with ... Brion O' Brion

 BRIEF CAREER SYNOPSIS:

-6) Because of research are today's Urban programmers going to be even slower in adding and playing new music?
-And what is the maximum number of spins a record in power rotation could be expected to receive in a given week on WKJX?
+6) Because of callout research, are today's Urban and Urban AC programmers going to be slower in adding and playing new music?
+And what is the maximum number of spins a record in power rotation could be expected to receive in a given week on your stations?

-8) What's your read on the format music wise nowadays and how do you feel about the future of Urban radio?
+8) What's your read on the format music wise nowadays?

 10) As you look back over your career ... any regrets?
 Missed opportunities?

-What would people who think they know Brion O'Brion be surprised to learn about you?
+What would people who think they know Brion O'Brion be surprised to know about you?

 What the best piece of advice that someone has ever given you that you still use on a daily basis?

-My mentor/station voice, Rick Party told me to always aircheck, because your best show can always be your very last show!
+My mentor once told me to aircheck everyday, because your best show can always be your last one.
+(Rick Party)

 What's been your biggest disappointment in radio today?